-America’s Got Talent contacted me in July 2017 to ask if I’d like to perform Fire Cyr Wheel on their show.
-As an ex Cirque du Soleil Artist and one of only 3 Fire Cyr Wheel Artists in the World, it’s no wonder America’s Got Talent was eager to have my Fire Cyr Wheel Act on Season 13 of AGT.
+America’s Got Talent contacted Srikanta in July 2017 to ask if he’d like to perform Fire Cyr Wheel on their show.
+As an ex Cirque du Soleil Artist and one of only 3 Fire Cyr Wheel Artists in the World, America’s Got Talent was eager to have Srikanta’s Fire Cyr Wheel Act on Season 13 of AGT.
+Srikanta accepted to participate and tells his story below.

 Disclaimer: The following account of my experience on the USGT show is not to be confused with the AGT (America’s Got Talent) Show.
 Likewise, any mention of MBC is not to be confused with the US Based Television Network NBC.
 Furthermore, any images or videos used to illustrate this fictional story are not to be associated with their source.